Hiking day around Chamonix (haute-Savoie)

-We start our hike above trees at Planpraz and climb up to Col de Brévent and on to Brévent.
+We start our hike above trees at Planpraz and climb up to Col de Brévent and then to Brévent.
 We might spot ibex today as this is their habitat.
 On over lush meadows towards the lovely Bellachat refuge for an outstanding blueberry cake.

 Distance: 13km, altitude differences: +700m, -900m.

 Typical mountain Chalet with glacier views, Le Chapeau.

 Viewpoint over the Mer de Glace from a different angle, the Gorges de l’Arveyron, the Aiguilles and the Chamonix valley.
 But not only!